 we strongly recommend defining custom ID types like

-We found it convenient to define ID types in one file called
+We find it convenient to define ID types in one file called

-A typical project is likely to have more than one Bounded Context, so you
+A typical project is likely to have more than one Bounded Context, thus you will have several

-Commands are defined in a file which names end with
+Commands are defined in a file ending with

 It can be simply

-So, it’s convenient to name such a file after the type of the target entity,
+Thus it is convenient to name such file after the type of a target entity,

-Similarly to commands, events are defined in files which names has the
+Similarly to commands, events are defined in files which names have the

-Rejection is a special — so to say, “negative” — kind of events supported by the framework.
+Rejection is a special “negative” kind of events supported by the framework.

 A rejection is thrown if a command cannot be handled.
-Think exceptions, but of non-technical flavor.
+You may think of them as of exceptions with

 Similarly to events, rejections are defined in files ending with

-For each aggregate you are likely to have all the three kinds of files because a command leads to an event, and it’s likely there are conditions under which a command cannot be handled.
+For each aggregate you are likely to have all three kinds of files because a command leads to an event, and it is likely there are conditions under which a command cannot be handled.